 Family Therapy

-Family therapy is a type of counseling focused on strained relationships between family.
-Families might attend therapy for various reasons, including the following:
+Family therapy is a type of counseling focused on strained relationships between relatives.
+A goal of family therapy could be to resolve conflicts, improve communication, or strengthen relationships.
+Families might attend family therapy for various reasons, including the following:

 • Parents going through divorce hoping to support their children's emotional needs